Miss France: History

-In October 2021, Alexia Laroche-Joubert was announced as the new president of the Miss France Committee, working alongside Sylvie Tellier, the national director.
+In October 2021, Alexia Laroche-Joubert was announced as the new president of the Miss France Company, working alongside Sylvie Tellier, the national director.
 In August 2022, Tellier was reported to have resigned her position as national director of Miss France, and was replaced by Cindy Fabre.
 Tellier continued to serve in an advisory role with the organization, until her departure at the conclusion of Miss France 2023.
 In March 2023, Frédéric Gilbert, a longtime producer of Miss France, was appointed by Laroche-Joubert as director-general.
 In November 2023, Laroche-Joubert announced she would resign from her leadership role with Miss France following the conclusion of Miss France 2024, due to her responsibilities as CEO of Banijay France; she was replaced by Gilbert as president upon her departure.
 Fabre later departed as well in January 2025.
+Beginning with Miss France 2026, it was announced that a former Miss France titleholder would now serve as the official godmother to the incumbent titleholder, accompanying her to events and taking on a similar role that de Fontenay, Tellier, and Fabre had served in with past titleholders; the first godmother selected was Camille Cerf, as the godmother to Hinaupoko Devèze.

-Osez le féminisme, a French feminist organization, sued Miss France and its parent company, Endemol Production, in 2021 for sexist and discriminatory regulations.
+In 2021, Osez le féminisme, a French feminist organization, sued Miss France and its parent company, Endemol Production, for sexist and discriminatory employment regulations.
 The lawsuit argued that the contestants in the pageant should be considered employees of the competition, thereby forbidding Miss France and Endemol from engaging in discrimination.
 A Paris court later dismissed the group's claims and threw out the lawsuit in January 2023.

 In April 2024, it was revealed that a museum dedicated to Miss France would open in the town of Saint-Raphaël in the Var department in 2025.
 The opening of the museum was later postponed to 2026 for budgetary reasons.

+In May 2026, the Miss France Company announced that they had suspended their relationship with the Miss Universe Organization due to the controversy surrounding the 2025 edition of the competition.
+The following month, the Miss France Company confirmed that they would begin sending representatives to compete at Miss Supranational.